-Tanzania is a young but stable democracy and it has one of Africa's stronger governance and human rights records.
-Institutional capacity remains weak but is slowly increasing.
+Tanzania is a young democracy and, until recent years, has had one of Africa's stronger governance and human rights records.

 The Tanzanian economy has enjoyed a decade of high growth, and the country's outlook is positive.
 The government’s strong commitment to rooting out corruption in the public sector is key.
-Continued emphasis on sound economic management and good governance will help develop Tanzania’s private sector and support economic growth’s contribution to poverty reduction.
-Currently, the country ranks 151 out of 188 on the United Nations Development Programme's 2015 Human Development Index.
+An emphasis on sound economic management and good governance will help develop Tanzania’s private sector and support economic growth’s contribution to poverty reduction.
+Currently, the country ranks 154 out of 189 on the United Nations Development Programme's 2018 Human Development Index.

 Our international development assistance

 Search the Project Browser to see what Canada is doing to support development in Tanzania.

 Canada’s development focus closely aligns with, and supports the achievement of the development outcomes outlined in, Tanzania's Five Year Development Plan II.
 Priorities of this strategy include:

 - human development

 Canada's support is contributing to Tanzania's gains in social indicators in health and education and is contributing to the health and rights of women and children, including sexual and reproductive health of women and girls.